Marshall Ferguson: Broadcasting career

-Prior to his work with TSN, Ferguson worked as Sports Director of CFMU 93.3 McMaster University radio.
+Prior to his work with TSN, Ferguson worked as sports director of CFMU 93.3 McMaster University radio.
 There, Ferguson created "OUA Today", a weekly podcast covering Ontario University Athletics.
 He also broadcast McMaster University men's and women's basketball while completing his career as the Marauders starting quarterback on the football team.

-In September of 2015, Ferguson was announced as the TSN 1150 Hamilton afternoon drive co-host with Hamilton Spectator columnist, Steve Milton.
+In September 2015, Ferguson was announced as the TSN 1150 Hamilton afternoon drive co-host with Hamilton Spectator columnist, Steve Milton.
 The show aptly named "Marsh and Milton" was the first of its kind for TSN 1150 Hamilton's local programming.
 During that first year on the air, Ferguson also served as the play-by-play voice of the McMaster Marauders on TSN 1150 as well as hosting the Hamilton Tiger-Cats pregame and postgame shows while reporting from the sideline in game.
 On May 16, 2016, Ferguson was promoted to lead play-by-play commentator for the Tiger-Cats.

-One year after TSN 1150 Hamilton launched, Steve Milton left the show and Ferguson teamed up with Hamilton native and well known broadcaster Jim Tatti to form 'Tatti and Marsh' airing weekdays 3-7pm before making the move to mornings with Hamilton's Kyle Melo to form "Marsh and Melo" heard weekdays 6-9am on TSN 1150 Hamilton.
+One year after TSN 1150 Hamilton launched, Steve Milton left the show and Ferguson teamed up with Hamilton native and well known broadcaster Jim Tatti to form 'Tatti and Marsh' airing weekdays 3-7 pm before making the move to mornings with Hamilton's Kyle Melo to form "Marsh and Melo" heard weekdays 6-9 am on TSN 1150 Hamilton.
 Ferguson was not retained when the Tiger-Cats reclaimed their radio rights in 2021.

 Ferguson has also contributed to the Canadian Football League's website on various platforms including his role as lead analyst on both the CFL playoffs and the CFL draft.
 In 2021, he joined TSN as a play-by-play announcer and called several games throughout the 2021 season.